4d/4d-for-ios/docs/ListformTemplate-Create.md

 ---
 id: creating-listform-templates
 title: List form templates
-sidebar_label: List form templates
 ---

 <div markdown="1" class = "objectives">

 **OBJECTIVES**

-* Create your first list form template
+Create your first list form template.

 </div>

 <div markdown="1" class = "prerequisites">

 **PREREQUISITES**

-* Click [here](prerequisites.html) to see what you'll need to get started!
+Click [here](prerequisites.html) to see what you'll need to get started!

 </div>

 In this tutorial, we'll cover nearly all aspects of creating a list form template such as: creating a list form with a **searchBar** and a table displaying an **image**, a **title**, and a **subtitle** for each cell.